waynesutton/better-todo/files.md

   - Schema design best practices to minimize conflicts
   - Complete checklists for backend and frontend development
   - Applies to all Convex projects

+- `nowriteconflicts.md` - Write conflict prevention guide with real-world fixes applied to Better Todo
+  - Documents all write conflicts fixed in November 2025
+  - Includes before/after code examples for each fix
+  - References to Convex documentation for each pattern
+  - Key takeaways for future feature development
+  - Single-line prompt for Cursor models to avoid write conflicts
 - `dev2.mdc` - Full-stack AI Convex developer guidelines
 - `help.mdc` - Core development guidelines and reflection process
 - `clerk-auth-check.mdc` - Clerk authentication guidelines for React components